jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 The region spans roughly 6 MB and now backs an on-device flashing workflow:

 * When you launch a CGB cartridge larger than 1 MB from the SD card, the firmware offers to copy it into `romstorage`.
 Confirming the prompt erases any previous payload and streams the ROM directly into internal flash.
+* The confirmation prompt presents **Flash**, **Run from SD**, and **Back** actions using a menu that auto-scales fonts to fit the Cardputer display without clipping.
-* Once flashed, a new `[FLASH]` entry appears at the top of the ROM browser.
-Selecting it boots the stored image without requiring the SD card.
+* Once flashing completes the ROM cache remaps immediately—no reboot required—and a new `[FLASH]` entry appears at the top of the browser so you can relaunch straight from internal storage.
 * Save data and screenshots use the flashed title as their identifier, and you can re-flash at any time to overwrite the slot with another game.
+The UI will surface the same progress telemetry on every subsequent write.

+**Flash storage tips for large colour ROMs**

+* `romstorage` holds a single payload up to ~6 MB (enough for the 4 MB Pokémon / Zelda DX class of titles).
+If you attempt to flash something larger the firmware falls back to streaming from SD and shows a friendly warning.
+* The slot is fully overwritten on every flash; there is no incremental patching.
+Keep a copy of the original ROM on your SD card so you can restore it later.
+* Flashed games boot even if the SD card is removed.
+That makes it ideal for travel or when you want the fastest load times for heavy colour releases.
+* To reclaim the space, simply flash a different ROM or choose **Run from SD** to bypass the slot—the firmware leaves the previous payload untouched until something new is written.
+* Progress telemetry is persisted across retries.
+If a flashing session is interrupted (for example by power loss) the slot is marked empty on next boot so you can safely re-run the transfer.

+### Enhanced audio tuning

+The Cardputer’s single speaker now benefits from a purpose-built digital EQ stage that sits between the Peanut-GB APU mixer and the output buffer:

+* A low-shelf biquad filter boosts sub-200 Hz content by roughly +7 dB, restoring warmth to DMG-era soundtracks without drowning out higher frequencies.
+* Filter coefficients are recalculated automatically whenever you change the audio sample rate, ensuring the shelf remains anchored around 135 Hz regardless of quality mode.
+* A safety post-gain keeps the output below the clipping threshold even when multiple channels peak together.

 ### 2. Install the M5Stack Cardputer board definition (Arduino IDE only)